nbulaj/proxy_fetcher/README.md

 It gives you a `Manager` class that can load proxy list, validate it and return random or specific proxy entry.
 Take a look at the documentation below to find all the gem features.

+Also this gem can be used as standalone solution for downloading and validating proxy lists from the different providers.
+Checkout examples of usage below.

 ## Installation

 If using bundler, first add 'proxy_fetcher' to your Gemfile: